-Suitable habitat for burrowing owl can be found in annual and perennial grasslands, deserts, and scrublands characterized by low-growing vegetation (Zam1974).
+Suitable habitat for the burrowing owl can be found in annual and perennial grasslands, deserts, and scrublands characterized by low-growing vegetation (Zam 1974).
 Most California populations are nonmigratory, and these habitat types serve breeding, foraging, and overwintering.
 Burrowing owls are known to tolerate landscapes that are highly altered by human activity or have a high level of ongoing human disturbance (Poulin et al. 2020; Shuford and Gardali 2008; Rosenberg and Haley 2004).
-Burrowing owls are well-adapted to agricultural landscapes, attaining the greatest densities ever recorded for the species within the Imperial Valley (Rosenberg et al. 1991; 2007).
-Burrowing owls breed and forage throughout the agricultural development in Imperial County,) and are habituated to ongoing agricultural activities and existing geothermal facilities in the vicinity (CDFW 2012).
-This species historically has used berms or elevated areas near existing geothermal facilities.
+Burrowing owls are well-adapted to agricultural landscapes, attaining the greatest densities ever recorded for the species within the Imperial Valley (Rosenberg et al. 1991, 2007).
+Burrowing owls breed and forage throughout the agricultural development in Imperial County and are habituated to ongoing agricultural activities and existing geothermal facilities in the vicinity (CDFW 2012).
+This species historically has used berms or elevated areas.
 Further, resident burrowing owls are widespread in irrigation canals and berms associated with the agricultural lands around the Salton Sea.
 Required habitat characteristics include existing burrows for roosting and nesting, as well as relatively short vegetation with little to no shrubs or taller vegetation (Klute et al. 2003; Haug et al. 1993).
-Burrows are defined as cavities at or below ground level, either naturally occurring (e.g. previous mammal burrow) or artificial (e.g. manmade concrete structure), which provide protection and could be utilized by burrowing owls as a dwelling.
+Burrows are defined as cavities at or below ground level, either naturally occurring (previous mammal burrow) or artificial (manmade concrete structure), which provide protection and could be used by burrowing owls as a dwelling.
 Nest and roost burrows are most commonly dug by California ground squirrels (Spermophilus beecheyi) (Trulio 1997), but burrowing owls may use other mammal burrows or structures such as culverts, piles of concrete rubble, and pipes (Ronan 2002).
-Burrowing owl occupancy can be distinguished from mammal occupancy by the presence of feathers, pellets, prey remains, eggshell fragments, or excrement (whitewash) at the burrow entrance.
-Burrowing owls show strong fidelity to their nest site year after year, especially in an agricultural environment, such as that in Imperial Valley (Catlin 2004, Catlin et al. 2005).
-Owls tends to forage close to their burrows (Haug and Oliphant 1990, Gervais et al. 2003).
-In agricultural areas of the Imperial Valley, the majority of burrowing owl foraging behavior was observed within 1,968 feet (600 meters) from their nesting burrow (Gervais et al. 2003, Rosenberg and Haley 2004.)
+In some instances, burrowing owls may dig their own burrows (CDFW 2012).
+Burrowing owl occupancy can be distinguished from mammal occupancy by the presence of feathers, pellets, prev remains, eggshell fragments, or excrement (whitewash) at the burrow entrance.
+Burrowing owls show strong fidelity to their nest site year after year, especially in an agricultural environment such as in the Imperial Valley (Catlin 2004; Catlin et al. 2005).
+Owls tend to forage close to their burrows (Haug and Oliphant 1990; Gervais et al. 2003).
+In agricultural areas of the Imperial Valley, the majority of burrowing owl foraging behavior was observed within 1,968 feet (600 meters) of their nesting burrow (Gervais et al. 2003; Rosenberg and Haley 2004.)